istepanov/Udacity-CarND-P2-Traffic-Sign-Classifier/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 All input images are normalized and grayscaled.
 Normalization means that every pixel value is converted to be in interval `[-0.5, 0.5]` instead of `[0, 255]`.
-That makes mean value 0 and small mean square deviation.
+That makes mean value 0 and small mean squared deviation.
 Normalized data helps neural network to be trained faster and reduces the chances of getting stuck in local optima.
 Grayscaling simply reduces the number of input data the neural network needs to learn (1-pixel depth instead of 3), that reduces network size and makes training faster.

 To make a larger training set I've generated some additional data by augmenting existing training set (randomly choosing 25% images to augment):